1921–22 NCAA men's basketball season: Regular season

+Conferences

 Conference winners and tournaments

-NOTE: The Southern Intercollegiate men's basketball tournament included teams from both the Southern Conference and the Southern Intercollegiate Athletic Association.
+NOTE: The 1922 Southern Intercollegiate men's basketball tournament included teams from both the Southern Conference and the Southern Intercollegiate Athletic Association.
 Although it was a regional rather than conference tournament whose champion claimed the mythical title of "Champions of the South," the Southern Conference considered it the "official" Southern Conference tournament for 1922.

+Conference standings

+Independents

+A total of 115 college teams played as major independents.
+(12–0) was undefeated and Niagara (27–4) finished with the most wins.